 Mountaineer is one of only four racetracks in West Virginia currently permitted to operate slot machines and traditional casino table gaming.
 Mountaineer is located on the Ohio River at the northern tip of West Virginia's northwestern panhandle, approximately thirty miles from the Pittsburgh International Airport and a one-hour drive from downtown Pittsburgh.
-Mountaineer's market is comprised of eight casinos, including Presque Isle Downs, in West Virginia, Ohio and Pennsylvania.
-Based on information published by these states, this market generated \$1.6 billion, \$1.5 billion, and \$1.4 billion in gaming revenues in 2015, 2014 and 2013, respectively.
+Mountaineer's market is comprised of nine casinos, including our Presque Isle Downs property, in West Virginia, Ohio and Pennsylvania.
+Based on information published by these states, this market generated \$1.6 billion, \$1.6 billion, and \$1.5 billion in gaming revenues in 2016, 2015 and 2014, respectively.